 Pratik and his family have been directly affected by the poaching crisis, as 60 or more elephants per day are being killed for their ivory.
 At this rate elephants in Tanzania will be extinct in 5 years and all of Africa in 8-10 years.

-The African Wildlife Trust (AWT) was founded and developed out of Pratik’s love for the African elephant and his strong desire to try and save them.
+Friends of African Wildlife Trust was founded and developed out of Pratik’s love for the African elephant and his strong desire to try and save them.

 The mission of the African Wildlife Trust is to identify and address wildlife and land conservation issues in Africa.